isa-group/project-template-nodejs/README.md

 > You **MUST** use this task.

 **All your code has to be tested**.
 This task executes tests.
-In addition this task will be used by Travis CI to check whether your changes pass the tests and can be merged.
+In addition, this task will be used by Travis CI to check whether your changes pass the tests and can be merged.
 You don't be able to configure this task.